-Objective:The Global Blue Chip portfolio invests into approximately 30-40 global blue chips that are in long with our long-term investment themes.
+Objective: The Global Blue Chip portfolio invests into approximately 30-40 global blue chips that are in long with our long-term investment themes.
 The aim is to invest into such companies at an attractive valuation and hold them for the long term.

-Over the quarter equity markets declined 4.6% (14) in GBP terms, with the technology sector leading consumer discretionary and communication services sectors lower.
-These sectors are home to the majority of the largest capitalised stocks in the market, which felt the brunt of the rotation out of US equity markets.
-Only energy and utilities showed signs of positivity.
+Over the quarter equity markets declined 4.6% (14) in GBP terms, with the Technology sector leading Consumer Discretionary and Communication Services sectors lower.
+These sectors are home to the majority of the largest capitalised stocks in the market who felt the brunt of the rotation out of US equity markets.
+Only Energy and Utilities showed signs of positivity.

-In contrast, the Global Blue Chip portfolios returned -6.8% (15) as the lack of energy exposure, the primary performing sector in March, meant the strategy did not hold up as well amidst the general weakness.
+In contrast the Global Blue Chip portfolios returned -6.8% (15) as the lack of energy exposure, the primary performing sector in March, meant the strategy did not hold up as well amidst the general weakness.
 During the quarter we implemented adaptations to the strategy aimed at reducing the possibility, going forward, of the level of divergence in returns the portfolio experienced relative to the market in 2024, and the susceptibility to heightened stock specific volatility especially at times of new information flow such as earnings.
-This resulted in a heightened level of trading which we touch on amongst the performance review below.
+This resulted in a heightened level of trading which we touch on amongst the performance review helow

-All trades will be discussed in more detail in our upcoming insights newsletter
+All trades are discussed in more detail in our Global Insights Newsletter.

 All three primary investment themes lagged their benchmark counterparts.
-Changing world, a new theme we discuss more in our insights newsletter, fared better.
+Changing World, a new theme we discuss more about in our Global Insights Newsletter, fared better.